francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 = Annotation System<cap:annotation-system>

 This chapter formalizes the uniqueness system that was introduced in @cap:annotations-kt.
-The system is inspired from some previous works @aldrich2002alias @boyland2001alias @zimmerman2023latte, but it also introduces significant modifications.
+While inspired by prior works @aldrich2002alias @boyland2001alias @zimmerman2023latte, it introduces several significant improvements.
 This system is designed for being as lightweight as possible and gradually integrable with already existing Kotlin code.

 The main goal of the system is to improve the verification process with Viper by establishing a link between separation logic and the absence of aliasing control in Kotlin.

 == Grammar

 In order to define the rules of this annotation system, a grammar representing a subset of the Kotlin language is used.
 This grammar captures the specific syntax and features that the system needs to handle.
 By focusing on a subset, the rules can be more clearly defined and easier to manage, while many complex features of the language can be supported through syntactic sugar.

 #frame-box(
   $